spdx/spdx-3-model/serialization/README.md

 Because they represent identical values, choosing a logical represenation is a matter of taste;
 one or the other should be chosen for documentation purposes.
 The logical representation does not affect the serialization format, although the same alternatives are available for the serialization spec.

-The `person` element illustrates a problem with the logical model that can be resolved by adding an `identifiedBy` property to the Identity type.
-For the purpose of illustrating serialization, assume that the problem has been resolved in this manner.

 **Payload:**